Why China?

 Key partnerships

-Queensland has strong market access for exporters offered by trade agreements.
+Queensland has strong market access for exporters offered by free trade agreements.

 Attendees at the China International Import Expo (CIIE)